-This two-and-a-half-day symposium will bring together top Australian and international scientists, students, and early career researchers to present the latest advancements in investigating the evolutionary dynamics of these profound events, with an emphasis on methods for integrating modern and palaeontological data.
-Topics may span multiple levels of biological organisation, from DNA sequences and individual development, to within-species variation and the origins of new clades.
+This event will bring together top Australian and international scientists, students, and early career researchers to present the latest advancements in reconstructing evolutionary and ecological transitions at all levels and ages of vertebrate life, from DNA sequences and individual development, to within-species variation and the origins of new clades.

 Lunch on Day 3 will be followed by two optional workshops led by keynote speakers, showcasing their scientific techniques in an applied framework.
 Participation in these workshops will be limited to 10-15 people each, filled on a first come-first serve basis.